Carbonyl reduction: Acid chlorides to aldehydes

 In the Weinreb ketone synthesis, an acyl chloride is first converted to the Weinreb amide, then treated with an organometallic reagent to form a ketone, or lithium aluminum hydride to form an aldehyde:

 The Weinreb amide is reduced via a stable chelate, rather than the electrophilic carbonyl that is formed through metal hydride reductions; the chelate is therefore only reduced once, as illustrated below:

 The Rosenmund reaction reduces acyl chlorides to aldehydes using hydrogen gas with a catalyst of palladium on barium sulfate, whose small surface area prevents over-reduction.

-Aldehydes and ketones to alkanes
+Aldehydes and ketones

+Ketones are less reactive than aldehydes, because of greater steric effects, and because the extra alkyl group contributes electron density to the C=O bond, making it less electrophilic.
+Since, aldehydes reduce more easily than ketones, they require milder reagents and milder conditions.
+At the other extreme, carboxylic acids, amides, and esters are poorly electrophilic and require strong reducing agents.

+The idealized equation for the reduction of a ketone by sodium borohydride is:

+Reductive amination

+In addition to their reduction to alcohols, aldehydes and ketones can be converted to amines, i.e., reductive amination.
+Because of its cyano substituent, NaBH3CN is a weak reducer at moderate pH (>4), so it preferentially reduces iminium cations that exist in the presence of carbonyls: